William Gordon Blackwell

 UK & Other Memorials

 Chipperfield Village Memorial, St Paul's Church Memorial, Chipperfield.
-Bengeo School Memorial – Location to be confirmed, St Matthew’s Church Memorial, Oxhey, Harrow Weald Memorial, Greater London, 2lt C Blackwell And Lt G Blackwell Harrow Weald Greater London London Stock Exchange Memorial Roll 1914-1918.
+Bengeo School Memorial – Location to be confirmed, St Matthew’s Church Memorial, Oxhey, Oxhey Baptist Chapel Memorial, Harrow Weald Memorial, Greater London, 2lt C Blackwell and Lt G Blackwell Harrow Weald Greater London London Stock Exchange Memorial Roll 1914-1918.

 Pre War

-William Gordon Blackwell was born in 1885, Harrow Weald, and baptised on 14th September 1885, in Harrow All Saints, Middx., to parents Samuel John and Elizabeth (nee Howard) Blackwell of the Crosse and Blackwell family.
+William Gordon Blackwell, known as Don, was born in 1885, Harrow Weald, and baptised on 14th September 1885, in Harrow All Saints, Middx., to parents Samuel John and Elizabeth (nee Howard) Blackwell of the Crosse and Blackwell family.
 He was one of eleven.

 The 1891 census shows him living at Brookshill House, Harrow Weald, with his father, who was living on his own means and five brothers and two sisters, his mother was not there at this time.

-He attended Bengeo School, in Danesbury, Bengeo, Herts.
-In 1910 he married Nina Mary O’Malley and the 1911 census shows them living at The Kiln, Harrow Weald, where William is listed as a stock jobber for the stock exchange, which he had joined 1908.
+In 1910 he married Nina Mary O’Malley and the 1911 census shows them living at The Kiln, Harrow Weald, where William is listed as a stock jobber for the stock exchange.
+They were living with his wife’s mother and brother and had a live-in domestic servant.
 They had one son Middleton Joseph Marius Lindsay.

 Wartime Service